What VELUX Flashing Do I Need?

 There are a few accessories available to accompany your flashing and help it, and in turn your window, operate to maximum efficiency.

 This collar insulates the area around the frame of the window and is positioned between the window frame and the opening of the roof.
-This both removes cold bridges, which can be very problematic for roof windows, and reduces heat loss considerably.
+This both removes cold bridges, which can be very problematic for roof windows and reduces heat loss considerably.

 The underfelt collar should always be installed alongside the insulation collar.
 The collar itself provides an extremely weatherproof seal around the roof window, which works fantastically alongside the temperature maintenance properties of the insulation seal.

-This extremely useful accessory prevents condensation from forming on or around your roofing window not just during installation, before and after the process has been completed as well.
+This extremely useful accessory prevents condensation from forming on or around your roofing window not just during installation, but before and after the process has been completed as well.

 You should now hopefully have a better idea of the type of flashing you will need for your project.
 Unlike many roofing materials, choosing flashing is rarely a process that involves a lot of picking and choosing – flashing is designed to protect your roof and your window from the elements, and only one or two will actually be viable for both your roof pitch and roofing material.